 Users

-The screen also shows at a glance if a user's password is expired or if the user is locked or disabled.
+The Users page allows administrators to create and edit users.
+At a glance, the administrator can also see if a user's password is expired or if the user is locked or disabled.

-Users are given access to the search appliance and will have access to data, depending on the users group permissions and security collections.
-If a user has need to only interact with IMAT APIs, see the Script User section below.
+Admins give Users access to the search appliance to the data.
+The amount and type of data available to the user depend on the user’s group permissions and security collections.
+Normal users require a username and a password to sign in to the system.
+If a user needs to interact only with IMAT APIs, see the Script User section below.

 1. In the navigation pane, click Users.

-1. In the Username field, type the login name for the user.
+4. In the Username field, type the user’s sign-in name.
 Usernames can contain the following characters:

 • numbers